CHD640 Treatment of Addictions

 Lead Faculty: Dr. Valerie L. Alexander

-- Analyze the various theories of etiology and models of addictive and compulsive disorders.
+- Analyze the various theories of etiology and models of addictive and compulsive disorders, including pathological gambling.

-- Analyze the behavorial effects of the different classes of drugs.
+- Analyze the behavioral effects of the different classes of drugs.

-- Distinguish between the different diagnositic categories related to addictive and compulsive disorders.
+- Distinguish between the different diagnostic categories related to addictive and compulsive disorders.

-- Assess clients and formulate a differential DSM diagnosis of specific addictive and compulsive disorders.
+- Assess clients and formulate a differential andlt;span style=andquot;font-size:11.0pt;font-family:andapos;Calibriandapos;,sans-serif;andquot;andgt;Diagnostic and Statistical Manual (DSM) diagnosis of specific addictive and compulsive disorders.

 - Formulate a case conceptualization from the resiliency, recovery, medical, or other models of assessment and treatment.